charlax/professional-programming/README.md

     - You do not live in a video game.
 There are no pop-up warnings if you’re about to do something foolish, or if you’ve been going in the wrong direction for too long.
 You have to create your own warnings.
     - Cultivate a reputation for being dependable.
 Good reputations are valuable because they’re rare (easily destroyed and hard to rebuild).
 You don’t have to brew the most amazing coffee if your customers know the coffee will always be hot.
     - Compliment people more.
 Many people have trouble thinking of themselves as smart, or pretty, or kind, unless told by someone else.
 You can help them out.

+> "Do what you love until you love to Do" I often think about the “Read what you love until you love to read” comment from @naval, and this is a good generalization.
+My experience has been that it is easier to educate a Do-er than to motivate the educated; you have to believe you can Do before you embark on an effort. – John Carmack

 ### Web development